blabla1337/skf-flask/skf/markdown/knowledge_base/99-knowledge_base--Logging_guidelines--.md

 (if there is a user associated with the event), the source IP address of the request associated with the event, whether the event succeeded or failed, and a description of the event.
-Also verify that log fields from trusted and untrusted sources are distinguishable in log entries.
+Also verify that log fields from trusted and untrusted sources are distinguishable in log entries, preferably stored in different files so they cannot taint each other whenever log injection occurs.